webiny/docs.webiny.com/docs/developer-tutorials/new-theme-overview.md

 ### Layouts

 Layouts are linked to page categories.
 When you create a page category, say "Blog", you need to select a layout inside which that content will render.
-That list where you select your layout, the options are pulled from this theme definition section.
+The list where you select your layout pulls the entries from this theme section.

 Here is an example of how to define a layout: